Centre for Medical Ethics & Law

 Keymanthri Moodley

-Keymanthri Moodley is a Distinguished Professor in the Department of Medicine and Director of the Centre for Medical Ethics and Law (CMEL), Faculty of Health Sciences, Stellenbosch University.
+Keymanthri Moodley is a Distinguished Professor in the Department of Medicine and Director of the Division of Medical Ethics and Law (CMEL), Faculty of Health Sciences, Stellenbosch University.
 Keymanthri is a specialist family physician, bioethicist and has served as a Principal Investigator on numerous clinical trials.
 In 2017, she was appointed as Adjunct Professor in the Department of Social Medicine, University of North Carolina-Chapel Hill (UNC), USA.
 Additionally, Professor Moodley is a member of the Academy of Science in South Africa (ASSAf) and completed an Executive MBA in 2015.
 She is an NRF rated researcher and has served on the SAMRC Board, the NHREC and in international organisations: WHO, International AIDS Society (IAS), NIH DSMBs and the WHO SAGE Ebola Working Group.
 The CMEL was re-designated as a Collaborating Centre in Bioethics in 2019 by the WHO.
 Professor Moodley serves as Principal Investigator for the REDSSA project.

 Walter Jaoko